Post-traumatic stress disorder

 Many people with PTSD repeatedly re-experience the ordeal in the form of flashback episodes, memories, nightmares, or frightening thoughts, especially when they are exposed to events or objects reminiscent of the

-trauma.
+.
 Anniversaries of the event can also trigger symptoms.
 People with PTSD also experience emotional numbness and

-depression, anxiety, and irritability or outbursts of anger.
+, anxiety, and irritability or outbursts of anger.
 Feelings of intense guilt are also common.
 Most people with PTSD try to avoid any reminders or thoughts of the ordeal.
 PTSD is diagnosed when symptoms last more than one month.

-substance abuse, or another
+, or another

 is not uncommon.
 The likelihood of treatment success is increased when these other conditions are appropriately identified and treated as well.